backpack-0x1337/Envision-TradingBot-Public/README.md

 - Developed a reliable backend using Flask to receive live data from TradingView
 - Effectively utilized Binance API to execute trading decisions in real-time
 - Designed a simple web user interface to monitor trading status and account balance
+- Deployed the program on Heroku and used Heroku database to log all trades, Candle history..

 # Backtest result
 <img width="752" alt="image" src="https://user-images.githubusercontent.com/71382503/161512402-e62901fd-8005-49e4-9a20-60530e0c68dd.png">